microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_mssql_mi_terraform/_index.md

   ![SQLMI Endpoints text file](./44.png)

-> **Note: Secondary SQL Managed Instance endpoint will be available only when using the HA deployment model ("Business Critical").**
+> **NOTE: Secondary SQL Managed Instance endpoint will be available only when using the HA deployment model ("Business Critical").**

 * To connect, use "SQL Server Authentication" and select the deployed sample _AdventureWorks_ database (you can use the "Test" button to check the connection).